pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** If we create a new document, will there be an ID?
 Why or why not?

 * **Your Answer:** Yes.
-Every new instantiation of a new document entry will auto-generate an ID.
+Every instantiation of a new document entry will auto-generate an ID.

 ---